Liz Phair: 1992–2003: Exile in Guyville; critical recognition

 The release of Phair's second album received substantial media attention and an advertising blitz.
-Whip-Smart debuted at #27 in 1994 and "Supernova," the first single, became a Top 10 modern rock hit, and the video was frequently featured on MTV.
+Whip-Smart debuted at No. 27 in 1994 and "Supernova," the first single, became a Top 10 modern rock hit, and the video was frequently featured on MTV.
 Phair also landed the cover of Rolling Stone with the headline "A Rock Star Is Born."
-The album received positive reviews, but not as acclaimed as the debut, but was certified Gold (shipments of at least 500,000 units).
+The album received positive reviews, although not as acclaimed as the debut, but was certified Gold (shipments of at least 500,000 units).
 It ultimately did not sell as well as expected, as it was hoped the album would introduce Phair to a wider, more mainstream audience.
 Following Whip-Smart, Phair released Juvenilia, a collection of some early Girly Sound tracks and several B-sides, including her cover of the 1980 song by The Vapors, "Turning Japanese."

 In 1994, Phair made several live television and radio appearances in an effort to promote Exile in Guyville and Whip-Smart; she appeared on Late Show With David Letterman performing "Never Said" and "Supernova", and on The Tonight Show with Jay Leno performing an acoustic version of "Whip-Smart".
 She also performed "Alice Springs" live on Good Morning America.

 She also appeared on the MTV alternative rock show 120 Minutes performing "Never Said", "6'1", "Cinco de Mayo" and "Supernova" live at various times during 1994 and early 1995.

 Phair's third album, Whitechocolatespaceegg, was released in 1998 after some delays, which included a disagreement about content; at one point, Matador rejected the album as submitted, and asked Phair to write a few additional radio-friendly songs for the set.
 The album displayed a more mature Phair, and reflected some of the ways marriage and motherhood affected her.
 While the single "Polyester Bride" received some airplay, and the album received many positive reviews, it was no more successful commercially than her previous records.
 To promote the record, Phair joined Lilith Fair.
 Phair performed on the main stage along with acts like Sarah McLachlan, Emmylou Harris, Sheryl Crow and Missy Elliott.
 She also opened for Alanis Morissette on her 1999 Junkie Tour.

-Phair portrayed the role of Brynn Allen, opposite Robin Tunney, in the 2002 film Cherish.
+Phair portrayed the role of office manager Brynn Allen opposite Robin Tunney in the 2002 film Cherish.